somebeaver/Lowrider.js/README.md

 So, `<zoo-animals>`, `<zoo-enclosure>`, and `<zoo-pond>` were considered cached because they were inserted into the DOM with inner HTML.
-Had their `build` events been triggered, new inner HTML would've been inserted, and we would've lost `<zoo-fish>`'s name property (assuming that `<zoo-pond>` inserts HTML on build).
+Had their `build` events been triggered, new inner HTML would've been inserted, and we would've lost `<zoo-fish>`'s name property.

 ### Hooks

 Hooks are called by Lowrider.js when certain lifecycle events happen.
-Hooks should always be async functions, or must otherwise return a `Promise`.
-Return false in a hook to stop rendering the component.
+Hooks should always be `async` functions, or if not, must return a `Promise`.
+Have the hook return false to stop rendering the component.

 For each lifecycle event, there is a hook.